MaxBazarov/style-station-plugin/README.md

   background-color:           red;   //  #FF00FF;
   -pt-border-update:          true;  // Use it if you want to replace existing borders, instead of adding a new one }
+#Group{
+  padding:                    10px; // currently only one value for left,right,top and bottom }
 ```
 ## Supported Targets
 You can update the following Figma objects.